 HIV & the LGBTQ Community

-Recent HIV/AIDS-related blog posts can be read here.
+Recent HIV-related blog posts can be read here.

 While HIV affects Americans from all walks of life, the epidemic continues to disproportionately impact gay and bisexual men, transgender women, youth ages 13-24 and communities of color, particularly in the southern United States.
 While tremendous medical advances have helped HIV-positive individuals live longer, healthier lives, there remains no cure and tens of thousands of new infections occur every year.
 Insufficient funding for HIV programs, as well as prevention methods that are not scientifically sound and persistent stigma and discrimination continue to make it difficult to fight the epidemic and provide the best possible care to those living with HIV.

 HIV continues to disproportionately impact segments of the LGBT community